 Webull is a commission-free trading app that prides itself on giving its users a research-driven experience.
 With Webull, users have access to technical analyses and equity reports that are otherwise unavailable with popular platforms like Robinhood (see our Webull vs Robinhood review).

 Not only do they offer unique and helpful educational resources, but they also offer a wider variety of assets.
 Webull allows users to trade stocks, ETFs, options, save for retirement, and participate in short selling.
 All of these set Webull apart from the pack in terms of functionality and asset availability.

-One area where Webull falls short is in its lack of fractional shares.
+One area where Webull shines is in investor's ability to trade fractional shares.
 This is a big one for new investors because it allows them to purchase any company share they desire without paying full price.
 Investors who purchase fractional shares find it easier to diversify their portfolio with limited cash.